StackStorm/chef-openstack-mistral/README.md

 end
 ```

-In case `db_initialized` is provided, cookbook will try to create database **mistral** as well as the **mistrall** user identified by password *changeme*.
+In case `db_initialize.enabled` is provided, cookbook will try to create database **mistral** as well as the **mistrall** user identified by password *changeme*.
 However a running instance of mysql should be already in its place prior to the resource invocation.

 The resource code above will bring up system service **mistral**.
 You can bring up several services by defining the resource multiple times.
 For names other than *default* the system service will be named as **mistral-myname**.